An Attribute-based Method for Video Anomaly Detection: Experiments

-We conducted an ablation study on Avenue and ShanghaiTech datasets to better understand the factors contributing to the performance of our method.
-We report anomaly detection performance of all feature combinations in \cref{tab:ablation}.
-Our findings reveal that the velocity features provide the highest frame-level AUROC on both Avenue and ShanghaiTech, with 86.0\% and 84.4\% micro-averaged AUROC, respectively.
-In ShanghaiTech, our velocity features on their own are already state-of-the-art compared with all previous VAD methods.
+\textbf{Ablation study.} We report in \cref{tab:ablation} the anomaly detection performance on the Ped2, Avenue and ShanghaiTech datasets of all attribute combinations.
+Our findings reveal that the velocity features provide the highest frame-level AUROC on Ped2, Avenue and ShanghaiTech, with 98.8\%, 86.0\% and 84.4\% micro-averaged AUROC, respectively.
+In ShanghaiTech, our velocity features \textit{on their own} are already state-of-the-art compared with all previous VAD methods.
 We expect this to be due to the large number of anomalies associated with speed and motion, such as running people and fast-moving objects, e.g. cars and bikes.
-The combination of velocity and pose results in an 85.9\% AUROC in ShanghaiTech.
-The pose features are designed to detect unusual behavior, such as fighting between people and unnatural poses, as illustrated in \cref{fig:qualitative_shanghaitech} and \cref{fig:interpretability}.
-However, we observe a slight degradation when we combine our attribute-based representation with the deep residual representation; this may be because deep representations bundle together many different attributes, and they are often dominated by irrelevant nuisance attributes that do not distinguish between normal and anomalous objects.
-As for Avenue, our attribute-based representation performs well when combined with the deep residual representation, resulting in state-of-the-art results of 93.3\% micro-averaged AUROC and 96.2\% macro-averaged AUROC.

-Overall, we have observed that using all three features was key to achieving state-of-the-art results.
+Adding either pose or CLIP improved performance, mostly macro-AUROC, presumably as it provided information about human activity which accounts for some of the anomalies in this dataset.
+Velocity features were still the most performant on Ped2 and Avenue.
+However, combining them with deep features improved performance significantly.
+Overall, we observe that using all three features performed the best on Avenue.
+Due to the extremely low resolution of the Ped2 dataset, pose feature extraction is not feasible, so we rely solely on velocity and deep features for this dataset.

+\textbf{Number of velocity bins.} We ablated the impact of different numbers of bins ($B$) in our velocity features in Tab.~\ref{tab:bins}.
+We compared AUROC scores on the Avenue and ShanghaiTech datasets.
+The results indicate that the choice of $B$ influences detection accuracy.
+Specifically, we observed that increasing the number of bins from $B=1$ to $B=8$ led to consistent improvements in both micro and macro AUROC scores on both datasets.
+This suggests that a finer quantization of velocity orientations represents motion better and improves anomaly detection.
+Performance gains diminish beyond $B=8$.

+\textbf{$k$-Means as a faster alternative.} Computing $k$NN has linear complexity in the number of objects in the datasets, which may be slow for large datasets.
+We can speed it up by reducing the number of samples via $k$-means.
+In \cref{tab:k-means}, we compare the performance of our method with $k$NN and $k$-means.
+Note that $k$-means still uses $k$NN to calculate anomaly scores as the sum of distances to nearest neighbor means.
+This is much faster than the original $k$NN as there are fewer means than the number of objects in the training set.
+We observe that it improves inference time with a small accuracy loss.